Grandsummoner/fm-1-helper/README.md

 # M-Wave FM-1 SysEx Patch Curator Pro

 A web-based utility designed for the **M-VAVE FM-1** that enables users to curate, manage, and compile custom DX7-compatible SysEx banks.
 This tool streamlines the process of ingesting voice data and preparing stable, bank-ready files for hardware transmission.
+[Start Here](https://grandsummoner.github.io/fm-1-helper/FM1-Helper.html)

 ---